mishra-khushboo/mishra-khushboo/README.md

 # Hi there 👋, I'm Khushboo Mishra

 ## 💻 About Me
-I am a **first-year M.Tech student in Software Engineering** with a strong interest in **full-stack web development and database-driven applications**.
+I am a **first-year M.Tech student in Software Engineering at VJTI** with a strong interest in **full-stack web development and database-driven applications**.
 I enjoy building scalable, real-world solutions and continuously improving my technical skill set.

 - 📍 Location: Mumbai, India
 - 🎓 Education: B.E. in Information Technology